 Wood oils come with a variety of colour options and the pigment in the coloured oil acts as a UV barrier, which enhances the protection levels for your Cedar.
 See FAQ about using a clear oil.

-Oiling of your Cedar is a recommended procedure due to the ease of maintenance and the fact that only 1 coat of oil is required for each re-treatment.
+Oiling of your Cedar is a recommended procedure due to the ease of application, maintenance, and the fact that only 1 coat of oil is required for each re-treatment.
 That means less labour is required.

-After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximize the oil’s protective qualities and further extend the life span of the colour tone and protective qualities of the wood oil.
-After this the re-treatment regime is the same as for a timber stain, but only 1 coat of oil being applied each time.
+After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximize the oil’s protective qualities and further extend the life span of the colour tone.
+After this, the re-treatment regime is the same as for a timber stain, but only 1 coat of oil being applied each time.

 Changing from stain to Oil

-If your Cedar has been stained and you want to change to a wood oil, we can look at doing a chemical or paint strip to remove the existing product completely, bringing you back to a blank canvas of bare Cedar timber ready for the application of wood oil.
+If your Cedar has been stained and you want to change to a wood oil, it may be possible to do a chemical or paint strip of the cladding to remove the existing product completely, bringing you back to a blank canvas of bare Cedar timber ready for the application of wood oil.

-Book a visit for a no obligation assessment and quote
+Or book a visit for a no obligation assessment and quote.

 When staining or oiling your Cedar weatherboards or doors Cedar Doctor NZ will recommend and use timber stains and wood oils that have been developed for New Zealand conditions.